-Visit the Freshwater Bay Museum To explore how schooling has changed over the last one hundred years in Claremont and its surrounding areas.
+Visit the Claremont Museum to explore how schooling has changed over the last one hundred years in Claremont and its surrounding areas.

-Visit the Freshwater Bay Museum to explore the impact of war on the western suburbs.
+Visit the Claremont Museum to explore the impact of war on the western suburbs.
 The exhibition has been developed to commemorate the centenary of the First World war.

-The historic boat shed on the Freshwater Bay foreshore is a key part of the Freshwater Bay Museum.
+The historic boat shed on the Freshwater Bay foreshore is a key part of the Claremont Museum.
 It was donated to the Museum by the Mews family and moved from its Victoria Avenue site to its current location in 1996.